idangerichter/Artik/README.md

 # Artik
 Artik is a library for cache side channel attack.
 It was built as part of a workshop for cryptographic attacks in Tel Aviv University.
+This library was inspired by the [Mastik](https://github.com/Sanghyun-Hong/Mastik) library.
 ## Requirements
 - Linux enviorment x86 intel processor.
 - CMake 3.5 or higher.